guts

 vector< std::string > getStringVectorFromString(const std::string &input)

-Splits a string into a vector of strings using spaces as delimiters.
+Splits a string into a vector of strings using whitespace as delimiters.

 strings